trustcrypto/documentation-theme-jekyll/pages/mydoc/pdguide.md

 General information on the International Travel Edition OnlyKey firmware is available [here](https://docs.crp.to/ite.html).

-### Steps to Setup Plausible Deniability
+## Steps to Setup Plausible Deniability

 {% include note.html content="Before getting started make sure you have OnlyKey firmware Beta 7 or later and the OnlyKey app is installed.
-OnlyKey must be in a factory default state to set up plausible deniability." %}
+OnlyKey must be in a factory default state to set up a plausible deniability profile." %}

 {% include callout.html content="**Step 1.** Select [Next] to get started." type="default" %}